IR35 (intermediaries legislation): find out if it applies

 - company’s postcode

-If you can’t get a copy of a written contract, for example a contract between an agency and the client, it’s essential that there is some evidence from the client about the terms and conditions of work.
+If you can’t get a copy of a written contract, for example a contract between an agency and the client, it’s essential that there’s some evidence from the client about the terms and conditions of work.
 HMRC can help you if you have a problem obtaining contracts.

 In some cases HMRC may not have enough information to give an opinion and in others their opinion may have to be heavily qualified.
-But, where an opinion is given, you’ll be able to rely on it so long as you’ve supplied all the relevant information and there’s evidence that the terms of the engagement don’t change part way through.
+But you can rely on it so long as you’ve supplied all the relevant information and there’s evidence that the terms of the engagement don’t change part way through.

 For advice on using the Contract Review Service contact the IR35 Helpline.

 If you don’t agree with an opinion of the IR35 Contract Review Service and it can’t be resolved quickly, it will be passed to the local HMRC IR35 inspector.
 This will only be done with your full permission.
 They’ll reconsider the opinion given and, where necessary, seek additional evidence from the worker and/or the client.

 If there’s enough evidence to support an opinion and you disagree with that opinion, you have a right of appeal and can ask for an appealable decision.